daltonrowe/frameshifter/README-config.md

 Note the double backslashes!
 In JSON / Javascript `\` is a special character and must be escaped... to accomplish this we add another `\`.

-### frames
+### plugins

 Array of plugins to use in the FrameShifter dashboard.
-For more information about entries here, see Frame Configuration below.
+For more information about entries here, see Plugin Configuration below.

 ### journalMaxLines